AmalJose664/Lynfera/README.md

 A platform to host, build, and deploy frontend applications, similar to a lightweight self-hosted Vercel/Netlify workflow.

-This repository contains multiple coordinated services that handle builds, routing, storage, UI, and deployment automation.
+This repository contains multiple coordinated services that handle builds, routing, storage, UI, and deployment automations.

 ---